Energy and Waste Management

 Optimization of Sustainable Operations

 THSRC has implemented three major strategies, namely water conservation, use reduction, and recycle and reuse.
 Meanwhile, established an Energy Conservation Project Team to hold quarterly review meetings to examine the progress of implementation and actively practice water resource management.
-In 2023, the water conservation rate reached 19.01%, which is an improvement from 2022 and continues to meet the goal of reducing water consumption.
+In 2024, the water saving rate at stations reached 2.045%.
+THSRC continued to conduct the Tainan Station water footprint inventory for 2022 and 2023 in accordance with ISO 14046:2014 (the verification certificate was obtained in November), allowing for a more systematic reduction in water consumption per passenger.

 Notes:

-1. The effluent standard complies with the effluent standard limit of the “specially polluted sewer system in other designated areas or places” specified under the Water Pollution Control Act, which includes water temperature < 35° C (October to April) < 38 ° C (May to September), pH value between 6.0 and 9.0, oil and fat < 10 mg/L, suspended solids <30 mg/L, chemical oxygen demand < 100 mg/L, biochemical oxygen demand < 30 mg/L, ammonia and Escherichia coli).
+1. The effluent standard complies with the effluent standard limit of the “specially polluted sewer system in other designated areas or places” specified under the Water Pollution Control Act, which includes water temperature < 35° C (October to April) < 38 ° C (May to September), pH value between 6.0 and 9.0, oil and fat < 10 mg/L, suspended solids < 30 mg/L, chemical oxygen demand < 100 mg/L, biochemical oxygen demand < 30 mg/L.

-2. The raise of total water withdrawal was mainly due to the increase in traffic volume by 34.55% compared with last year (2022).
+2. The increase of total water withdrawal in 2024 was mainly due to the increase in traffic volume by 7.07% compared with 2023.

-THSRC is committed to reducing the amount of waste and increasing the rate of waste recycling year by year.
-The recycling of THSRC's waste, including the resources generated from train maintenance operations and transportation services, as well as the recycling, clean-up, and disposal of and general industrial waste and waste at all HSR maintenance depots and stations are all processed by qualified licensed operators.
+THSRC is committed to reducing the amount of waste and increasing the rate of recycling.
+The recycling of waste, including the resources generated from train maintenance operations and transportation services, as well as the recycling, clean-up, and disposal of and general industrial waste and waste at all HSR maintenance depots and stations are all processed by qualified licensed operators.
 Non-recyclable general industrial waste is ultimately disposed in incinerators.
 THSRC also manages the contractors through a contract mechanism to facilitate supervision of their compliance with relevant waste regulations.
-In 2023, the total amount of waste treated as per the reports filed was 7,322.23 metric tons, and 2,191.88 metric tons of waste was recycled, with a recycling rate of approximately 29.9%.
-The recyclables are classified into waste paper, waste plastic, scrap iron and others (including scrap copper, scrap aluminum, waste lighting sources, waste lead storage batteries, and waste glass containers, etc.), covered by 24.15%, 6.73%, 58.53% and 10.58%, respectively.
-In 2023, no breach of contract occurred, and no leakage of oil, fuel, chemical substances, or waste occurred.
+In 2024, the total amount of waste treated was 7,081.93 metric tons, and1,852.42 metric tons of waste was recycled, with a recycling rate of approximately26.2%.
+The recyclables are classified into waste paper, waste plastic, scrap iron and others (including scrap copper, scrap aluminum, waste lighting sources, waste lead storage batteries, and waste glass containers, etc.), covered by 31.59%, 10.72%, 35.92% and 21.77%, respectively.
+In 2024, no breach of contract occurred, and no leakage of oil, fuel, chemical substances, or waste occurred.

 THSRC not only urges the implementation of internal waste management, but also actively encourages suppliers to take actions.
 In our contracts with contractors, we require them to properly clean and dispose of the waste generated.
 Furthermore, the awareness-increasing session in meetings on interface agreements and work meetings with contractors, we supervise each contractor's implementation of waste treatment measures through on-site audits.

-In 2023, THSRC invested approximately NT$67.015 million in waste water and waste treatment.
-The primary projects focused on enhancing the wastewater treatment plant management at Taichung Station.
-These projects included equipment maintenance and upgrades, equipment expansion and repairs, coagulants, precipitants, and disinfectants, water quality inspections, commissioning of sludge collection and disposal, and outsourcing of waste collection and disposal.
-Additionally, THSRC installed grease traps in Taoyuan, Hsinchu, Taichung, and Tainan to effectively separate oil and water from waste oil and sewage generated by station merchants during operations, thereby reducing the environmental impact.
+In 2024, THSRC invested approximately NT$80.468 million in waste water and waste treatment.
+These projects included equipment maintenance, equipment expansion and repairs, coagulants, precipitants, and disinfectants, water quality inspections, commissioning of sludge collection and disposal, and outsourcing of waste collection and disposal.

 Notes: